Umi (singer): 2019–2021: Balance, Love Language, Introspection EP, and Introspection Reimagined

-2022–present: Forest in the City debut album and tour
+2022–2024: Forest in the City debut album, Leaving RCA, Talking to the Wind

-On May 26, 2022, Umi released her debut album, Forest in the City, which featured the singles "Moonlit Room", "Whatever U Like", and "Sorry", and was the focus of her first headlining tour.
+On May 26, 2022, UMI released her debut album, Forest in the City, which featured the singles "moonlit room", "whatever u like", and "sorry", and was the focus of her first headlining tour.

+In January 2023, UMI left RCA to go independent.
+Two singles that were part of her 2024 EP Talking to the Wind, "happy im" and "why dont we go", were released in mid-2023 before the EP was published in January 2024.
+In December 2023, she collaborated with V from BTS on "wherever u r", a non-album single that topped multiple charts and spawned two remixes.

+2025-present: Signing with Epic, People Stories

+In 2024, UMI signed with Epic Records.
+Her first project with Epic and her second album, People Stories, was released on August 22, 2025.

 Artistry

-UMI has cited her biggest musical influences as Frank Ocean, D'Angelo, Jhené Aiko, Erykah Badu, Sade (singer) and SZA.
+UMI has cited her biggest musical influences as Frank Ocean, D'Angelo, Jhené Aiko, Erykah Badu, Sade Adu and SZA.
 She grew up listening to R&B, soul, gospel and Japanese pop/rock.
-UMI has been described by Vogue as having a "lo-fi, alternative, laid back, R&B style".
+UMI has been described by Vogue as having a "lo-fi, alternative, laid back, R&B style."